-Lateral toe stretching is a common yoga practice that can also be accomplished with toe spreading devices.
+Lateral toe stretching is a common yoga practice.
+You can also get the same effect with toe spreading devices.
 But I find that the results aren't as effective at preventing complications.
-Or as likely to deliver the three surprising benefits of this practice:
+Or as likely to deliver the three surprising benefits of a toe stretching practice:

 1. Reduced foot pain

 Stretching your toes elongates and relaxes the muscles, preventing painful spasms and contractions.
-When combined with toe strengthening exercises, stretches can also help prevent overuse or repetitive stress injuries, which are also very painful, taking a stretch is a win all around.
+When combined with toe strengthening exercises, these stretches can also help prevent overuse or repetitive stress injuries.
+And, since those are also very painful, taking a stretch is a win all around.

 While toe-stretching can not heal either of these conditions, they may help prevent deformities.
 How?
 Well, they can help remove some of the exacerbating factors, like pressure and abnormally aligned body parts.
 In this way, taking a toe stretch could prevent these deformities.
 Or at least slow down the progression toward bigger problems.

 3. Morton’s Neuroma

-Toe-stretching also can help ease pain from Morton’s neuroma, since the painful nerve irritation is aggravated when toes and feet are compressed into tight and/or pointy shoes.
+Toe-stretching also can help ease pain from Morton’s neuroma.
+How could that be?
+Well, this painful nerve irritation gets worse when you squish your toes and feet into tight and/or pointy shoes.
 (That's why I tell you to limit your time in these torture devices.)

 · Take your toes in your hands and bend them all downward, to stretch the top of your foot.